The Inheritance (Provision for Family and Dependants) Act 1975 (“the Act”)

 Unless you were the Deceased’s spouse or civil partner, you can only bring a claim for “reasonable financial provision for your maintenance”.

-The Court can consider the standard of living and expectation of the claimant.
-There is less emphasis on maintenance need.
+The court can consider the applicant's standard of living and expectations, meaning there is less emphasis on maintenance needs.

 What other factors are considered when deciding an Inheritance Act Claim?